 This recipe takes one full hour, however it's mostly hands-off.
 While the tempeh marinates and bakes, you can prepare your rice, veggies, or sides of choice.
 Here's how it's done:

-While the tempeh bakes, prepare the peanut-ginger sauce.
-Start by combining the peanut butter, chili garlic sauce, maple syrup, soy sauce, ginger, and lime juice in a bowl.
-Stir the mixture with a whisk until it's super smooth.
+Step 3: Prepare Peanut Sauce by combining peanut butter, chili garlic sauce, maple syrup, soy sauce, ginger, and lime juice in a bowl.
+Stir the mixture with a whisk until it’s super smooth.

 Tempeh is also much heartier and firmer than tofu, which makes it a great stand-in for meat.